Giselle (Enchanted): Critical response

 Many reviewers, such as Peter Rainer of The Christian Science Monitor, commended Adams for grounding her character's cheeriness with sincerity and authenticity.
 ABC News praised Adams for embodying a Disney princess without resorting to caricature.
-Film critic Kenneth Turan said Adams "never overdoes the earnestness or even hints at condescending to the role, and it is impossible to think of Enchanted without her".
+Kenneth Turan said Adams "never overdoes the earnestness or even hints at condescending to the role, and it is impossible to think of Enchanted without her".
 According to Alex Fletcher of Digital Spy, her performance saved Giselle from devolving into a "sickly centre-piece".
 Naomi West of The Daily Telegraph wrote "Giselle could so easily be irritating ...
-But in Adams’s hands she is disarming, her journey from a 2D animated character in the film’s first minutes to one who feels three-dimensional emotions – anger, attraction – is genuinely engaging".
+But in Adams's hands she is disarming, her journey from a 2D animated character in the film's first minutes to one who feels three-dimensional emotions – anger, attraction – is genuinely engaging".
 In a review for The Sydney Morning Herald, Sandra Hall said she "achieves precisely the right degree of wide-eyed wonder as Giselle and, even more importantly, sustains it".
-Film critic Maitland McDonagh said the actress "manages to make Giselle's relentless optimism seem charming rather than a sign of mental deficiency".
+Maitland McDonagh said the actress "manages to make Giselle's relentless optimism seem charming rather than a sign of mental deficiency".
 Both Kit Bowen of Hollywood.com and Phil Villarreal of the Arizona Daily Star agreed that Adams does her best work when her character starts evolving to become more human, believing the performance could potentially earn her a second Academy Award nomination.

-Critics who reviewed Enchanted less positively also complimented Adams.
-According to Ken Hanke, head film critic of the Mountain Xpress, Enchanted offers "five-stars worth of Amy Adams in four-stars worth of movie".
-Writing for the Watertown Daily Times, Adam Tobias said she is the only reason Enchanted is enchanting.
-Christopher Borelli of The Blade called Adams' earnest performance the only reason to watch Enchanted, an observation shared by Kim Brown of the Tulsa World.
-News & Reviews Jim Lane and Brooke Holgerson of the Boston Phoenix felt the film relies heavily on Adams’ charm.
-The Guardian film critic Peter Bradshaw said "she's the only decent thing in this overhyped family movie".
+Critics who were less impressed with Enchanted complimented Adams regardless.
+According to Ken Hanke, head film critic for the Mountain Xpress, Enchanted offers "five-stars worth of Amy Adams in four-stars worth of movie".
+Writing for the Watertown Daily Times, Adam Tobias declared her the only enchanting part of Enchanted, while both Christopher Borelli of The Blade and Kim Brown of the Tulsa World called her the sole reason to watch it.
+News & Reviews Jim Lane and Brooke Holgerson of the Boston Phoenix felt the film relies heavily on Adams' charm.
+Peter Bradshaw said "she's the only decent thing in this overhyped family movie".
 Kirk Honeycutt of Reuters felt Adams was the only cast member the film used properly.